hapijs/hapi/typescript.md

 ### Params

-Default: `Record<string, string>`.
-URL path parameters are always strings at runtime (before validation), so the default type reflects this.
+Default: `Record<string, unknown>`.
+Raw path params are strings; Joi conversion can change that at runtime, so the default forces narrowing.

 ```typescript
 // Override with specific param names